 Depending on the progression of the disorder, we find primary or secondary encopresis.
-Primary encopresis. also called continuous encopresis, is one in which the child has never controlled their sphincters.
+Primary encopresis, also called continuous encopresis, is one in which the child has never controlled their sphincters.

 Discontinuous (secondary) encopresis

-Encopresis usually has a high rate of spontaneous remissions (that is, it disappears without treatment).
+This condition usually has a high rate of spontaneous remissions (that is, it disappears without treatment).
 This rate is higher than in enuresis (urine emission), a disorder where treatment is more advisable.